 Here’s the good news — the risks to vision associated with smoking and myopia progression in children are potentially preventable.
-Just as a chain-smoker can kick the habit to improve eye health, myopia management programs offered at The Myopia Management Center at Drs.
+Just as a chain-smoker can kick the habit to improve eye health, myopia management programs offered at Drs.
 Farkas, Kassalow, Resnick & Associates can dramatically lower their child’s risk of developing serious ocular diseases later in life.

 Let’s Compare Smoking to Myopia Progression

 Cataracts occur when the eye’s natural lens begins to cloud, causing hazy or blurred vision.
 Certain factors can contribute to the onset and severity of the condition, such as advanced age, obesity, eye injury, high myopia, and smoking.
 In fact, according to a recent study, smokers are 2 times more likely to develop cataracts than non-smokers.

 However, children with medium to high myopia are 5 times more likely to develop cataracts later in life than non-myopic children.

 Smoking is the largest controllable factor that contributes to macular degeneration.
 Studies show that those who smoke are 2 to 4 times more likely to develop macular degeneration than non-smokers.

 Myopic macular degeneration (MMD) is caused by a severe eye elongation and retinal stretching — such as in high myopia — which leads to a damaged macula (the small portion of the retina responsible for detailed central and color vision).
 The higher the myopia, the greater the risk of developing MMD.